 - Demis Hassabis’s Radio 4 Desert Island Discs interview.
 Demis is founder of Deepmind.
-At ~23min and 38sec Demis talks about values in AI and reassures that things cannot really go wrong.
+At ~23min and 38sec Demis talks about values in AI and reassures that things cannot really go wrong because expert are few and they all know each other.
 We stop and rewind.

 Week Eight – Post Truth and Fact Checking